Planting events 2020

 With less than 1% of vegetation remaining on the Canterbury Plains, we need you help to plant native Greendots.
 Every year Te Ara Kākāriki plants natives at a number of sites.

 Te Ara Kākāriki invites those with an interest in the environment, those that love getting outdoors and those that want to want to be around like minded people to get involved.

 Volunteer to become active agents of change.

 Details about our large Spring Planting days:

-TRANSPORT: Upon registering, you will be able to choose the closest bus pickup location for you in Christchurch District or in Selwyn District.
-The bus will take you to the sites, and back in the evening.
+TRANSPORT: Upon registering, you will be able to choose the closest bus pickup location for you in the Christchurch or Selwyn District.
+The bus will take you to the sites, and back by the early evening.